Location scouting and filming at Russian Kamchatka peninsula

 How to get there?

 The main transport hub of the Peninsula is the airport.
 It is located in Petropavlovsk-Kamchatsky.
 It will be easier to organize transfers or use personal transport to simplify the process.
-Our company will gladly become your guide to this harsh and beautiful land!
+Our company will gladly become your guide with filming and scouting services to this harsh and beautiful land!